 The other morning at Mass the priest gave a homily about fasting.
 He pointed out that the idea behind fasting isn't "I'm going to eat less during Lent so I can look good in my bikini this summer."
 Fasting is not "I'm going to spend less now so I can save more for my retirement."
 Fasting is eating less and with the money you save taking someone out to dinner (preferably someone who doesn't get to go out much or you find difficult).

-The goal is not to get something to happen for us, but to surrender our will and our lives so that, through us, something good or hopeful can happen for other people.
+The goal is not to get something to happen for us, in other words, but so that, through us, something good or hopeful can happen for other people.

 |PRETTY PINK TREE ON GLENDALE BLVD.|

 IN ATWATER VILLAGE--WHAT IS IT?